List of Neighbours characters introduced in 1987: Hilary Robinson

-Hilary Robinson, played by Anne Scott-Pendlebury first appeared on-screen during the episode broadcast on 25 June 1987.
+Hilary Robinson, played by Anne Scott-Pendlebury, first appeared on-screen during the episode broadcast on 25 June 1987.
 She returned in 1988 in a guest capacity and then returned in a permanent role in 1989.
 The character departed the show on 28 February 1990.
 Scott-Pendlebury reprised her role in 2005 for the serial's 20th anniversary episode.
 Hilary was central to many storylines including Tax evasion, animal rights and interfering with her neighbours personal lives.
 Ruth Deller of entertainment website Lowculture commented on Hilary stating: "Jim's cousin Hilary was one of the street's best busybodies.
 She was mostly a recurring guest character in the series, although she did have a stint as a permanent resident.
 She was a bit of a 'fusspot' but with her heart in the right place".
 To celebrate the 20th anniversary of Neighbours, the BBC asked readers to nominate their 20 favourite obscure characters.
 Hilary came in fourth place and the readers called her "perpetually bitchy and irascible – got on everyone's nerves and was hugely funny".
 They added, "Appeared sporadically in the late 80s.
 She wasn't based in Erinsborough but somehow got Jim and Beverly together -as if Dr Bev would ever have been a friend of such an old witch!!".
 In Neighbours: The Official Annual 1991, John McCready and Nicola Furlong said that Sharon Davies (Jessica Muschamp) never got any peace and tranquillity when Hilary was around.
 They also said Scott-Pendlebury had made a mark on Neighbours.
 A writer from Inside Soap branded Hilary Ramsay Street's "strait-laced resident".

 Beverly Marshall

-Beverly Marshall made her first on-screen appearance on 6 July 1987.
-The character was originally played by Lisa Armytage and Shaunna O'Grady took over from Armytage and began playing the character from 16 March 1989 until her departure on 5 September 1990.
+Beverly Marshall made her first appearance on 6 July 1987, played by Lisa Armytage.
+Shaunna O'Grady took over from Armytage and began playing the character from 16 March 1989 until her departure on 5 September 1990.
 In 2005, O'Grady became one of many ex-cast members who made a return to Neighbours to appear in an episode celebrating the show's 20th anniversary.
 Beverly was named as a "firm favourite with viewers" in John Kercher's 1989 book, Neighbours: facts, features, interviews with your favourite TV stars.
 Kercher also named Beverly's relationship with Jim as "intriguing".
 Ruth Deller named Beverly as Ramsay Street's "superdoc".
 In another feature, Lowculture called Beverly the "resident awesome all-powerful Neighbours doctor who came inbetween Clive Gibbons and Karl Kennedy".
 The BBC said Beverly's most notable moment was "When she slapped one of her patients."